Creating a Budget

 What if you’re spending too much?

 If you’re exceeding your spending target, scrutinize your expenses and see where you can cut back.
 There are different tools to do this and you should use whatever is most convenient.
-Many bank accounts and credit cards provide a spending summary, Mint.com is another tool that people use, as well as various apps for your phone.
+Many bank accounts and credit cards provide a spending summary, Mint.com is another popular option, as well as various phone apps.

 A simple framework is to put your spending into two categories — mandatory (“needs”) and discretionary (“wants”).
-If your spending is too high, cut back your discretionary expenses.
-When you have your total spending in line with where you want it to be, then begin to relax these restraints.
+If your spending is too high, put the brakes on your discretionary expenses.
+When you have your total spending in line with where you want it to be, then relax these restraints.

 This won’t be the most exciting part of your month but if you’re consistent, you’ll be on a path to achieving your financial goals.